 |Top Pick||Thrustmaster T-GT||89%|

 |Runner-Up||Thrustmaster T300 RS||87%|

 Top Pick: Thrustmaster T-GT

-Admittedly this product is specifically made for Gran Turismo, but if you have some money to spare this is an incredible wheel overall.
+The Thrustmaster T-GT is an incredible wheel.
 Let’s start off with the fact that it looks beautiful.
 It’s incredibly elegant and made of real leather for a truly immersive feel.
 Its T-DFB technology is definitely one of its biggest selling points.
 When playing Grand Turismo you will feel like you’re driving the car.
 T-DFB creates a realistic 3D perception of the environment around you, and when this is coupled with the Motor-Cooling-Embedded system which gives you 50% more dynamics, 4 times greater stall force you will be dialled in like never before.
 The force you will feel when driving on the T-GT is a 1:1 replica to the force the sim determines your car would feel.
 It’s rotation range is from 270-1080°, well above the 900° needed to abandon the arcadey feel.

 Of course, as with any wheel, there are drawbacks.
 Its price is not very approachable.
 While it’s cross compatible with PS4s and PCs, it will not work on Xbox.
 Lastly, as a minor qualm, the pedals (which are made of metal) feel a bit cheap compared to the rest of the wheel due to their plastic frame.

 People fall into one of two camps regarding the next two wheels: the Thrustmaster T300 RS or the Logitech G29/G290, and both will swear by them.
 Both are right.
 These are two excellent force-feedback wheels, and going with either will almost certainly make you very happy.
 In the end though the Thrustmaster T300 RS narrowly edges out the competition.